RachWalm/wiki-pride/README.md

 ## Bugs

+1.Git

 Most of the challenges of the team were based around using Git in a collaborative manner as the team had only one active member who had used Git collaboratively previously and some of the members hadn't used Git at all.

+We had merge conflicts which were resolved through manually going through the code and selecting the correct items either in Github or the IDE depending on where the merge conflict appeared.

+As each contributor set up their own (or several of their own - depending on the individuals preferred working method) branches, we had problems where restarts of computers or IDE's had returned them to the main branch and therefore needed to switch to their own branch again.